Thermalize Campaign Logistics

 If you sign up are you committed to installation?

-Do you have intentions to repeat this effort in the future after you work through the Thermalize program this year?
+Do you have intentions to repeat this effort in the future after you work through the Thermalize Campaign this year?

 What is AEL&P’s capacity to provide electricity with their given infrastructure if there is widespread transition from oil heaters and gasoline/diesel vehicles to electric heaters and electric vehicles?
 Will new infrastructure be required for AEL&P to meet such an increase in demand?